 Trenton, GA

 Living in Trenton, GA is a unique experience.
 It is a small town of just over 2,000 people that is surrounded by the beauty of nature.
 The town is located in the foothills of the Appalachian Mountains and offers stunning views of mountains, rivers, and lush forests.
 There are plenty of outdoor activities to enjoy such as fishing, hunting, camping, boating and hiking.
 The community is friendly and welcoming with many local businesses offering everything from fresh produce to specialty items.
 The downtown area offers art galleries and places to eat with a variety of options for dining out or taking something home for dinner.
 Trenton also provides easy access to I-75 for those who wish to explore nearby cities like Chattanooga and Knoxville.
 Overall it's an enjoyable place to live where locals can take advantage of all the natural beauty around them while still having access to modern amenities that make life easier.
-Mid-sized city - Extreme southeast Tennessee at the Georgia border, along I-75 110 miles north of Atlanta.
+Medium-large metro area set in the mountains and rivers of the Southeast region.
+Primary industries include manufacturing and tourism. - Located in southeast Tennessee, near the Georgia border, 120 miles northwest of Atlanta and 135 miles south of Knoxville..

 Location Details